 What you’ll need to do is add one or more redirection rules to the server to ensure visitors land at the proper formulation of your site’s URL as quickly as possible.
 If your site is hosted on a standard LAMP stack, you will need to add URL rewriting rules to your site’s .htaccess file.

-However, if you’re using a more advanced hosting configuration, there’s a good change it’s powered by NGINX rather than Apache.
+However, if you’re using a more advanced hosting configuration, there’s a good chance it’s powered by Nginx rather than Apache.
 In which case, things aren’t quite as simple, redirection configuration will vary from one host to the next, and you’ll be best served to get in touch with your host’s support group to fix the redirection issue.

 The basic goal you’re trying to accomplish is to create redirect rules that target any URL formulations that require more than one redirection to force those URLs to resolve directly to the properly formulated URL.
 For example, if the URL http://example.com requires two redirects to get to https://www.example.com, create a manual redirection that makes that happen in one step rather than two.